SamarjeetMalik/Flexible-neural-network-for-physics-prediction/README.md

-# Flexible neural representation for physics prediction
+# Flexible NN for physics prediction

 Codes for reproducing main results in paper "Flexible Neural Representation for Physics Prediction".

-## Prerequisites

-We have tested this repo under Ubuntu 16.04 with tensorflow version 1.9.0.

 ## Prepare data